dcdpr/did-btcr2/chapters/CRUD-Operations.md

 #### Create Genesis Bytes from Initial DID Document {.tabbed}

 ##### Overview {.unnumbered .unlisted}

 This algorithm takes in a genesis DID document and returns the genesis bytes used to generate a **did:btc1** identifier.
 The genesis DID document is an intermediate DID document representation, with the identifier replaced with the placeholder throughout  (did:btc1:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx).

 The genesis document is canonicalized and hashed according to the [JSON Canonicalization and Hash] algorithm to produce the genesis bytes.
 Return the genesis bytes.

-The genesis bytes are passed to the [Encode Genesis Bytes] algorithm, with the network selection (usually “bitcoin”), identifier type “external”, and specification version 1 (the current version).
-This generates the DID.

-Copy the input DID document, replacing the placeholder identifier values with the newly generated DID to make the initial DID document.

-The canonical bytes can be optionally stored on a ::Content Addressable Storage:: (CAS) system like the InterPlanetary File System (IPFS).
-If so, implementations MUST use ::Content Identifiers:: (CIDs) generated following the IPFS v1 algorithm.

-The generated DID and its corresponding initial DID document are returned.

 ##### Flowchart {.unnumbered .unlisted}